-• A strategic partnership theory of action is drafted and presented to the board in January.

-- Career connected learning 2-year timeline and logic model is developed (5.4.b). - Diversifying pathways project management team is formed (5.1.b). - CTE General Advisory Committee, comprised of approximately 25 representatives of high demand industry, meets monthly. - STEM staff participate in various committees to foster relationship (Governor's STEM Innovation Council; EASC Advocacy Board; Washington STEM Policy Committee; Sno-Isle Administrator Working Group; STEM Network District Representatives; Washington Alliance for Better Schools District Coordinators; Pacific Science Center Science and Education Advisory Committee; Washington LASER Steering Committee; OSPI State Science Leadership Team; Washington MESA; Washington FIRST; Leadership Snohomish). - Two new Facilitators a Career Connected Learning Facilitator and an Extended Learning Facilitator enhance and extend STEM and CTE programs, as well as support STEM program engagement with community / industry. - The June 8 Innovation Expo, which will feature approximately 20 industry exhibits that exemplify career connected learning. - Advanced Manufacturing signature program partnerships developed; planning for initial course to be offered at Cascade High School in fall 2017. - Host regional site for Governor's Career Connected Learning Summit in May. - In support of establishing support for a Medical Pathways facility and program at Everett High School, 20 letters of support are provided by institutions of higher education, government agencies, health care agencies, community and advocacy support organizations, and neighboring school districts.
+- A strategic partnership theory of action is drafted and presented to the board in January. - Career connected learning 2-year timeline and logic model is developed (5.4.b). - Diversifying pathways project management team is formed (5.1.b). - Career and Technical Education (CTE) General Advisory Committee, comprised of approximately 25 representatives of high demand industry, meets monthly. - STEM staff participate in various committees to foster relationship (Governor's STEM Innovation Council; Economic Alliance Snohomish County Advocacy Board; Washington STEM Policy Committee; Sno-Isle Administrator Working Group; STEM Network District Representatives; Washington Alliance for Better Schools District Coordinators; Pacific Science Center Science and Education Advisory Committee; Washington LASER Steering Committee; OSPI State Science Leadership Team; Washington MESA; Washington FIRST; Leadership Snohomish). - Two new Facilitators a Career Connected Learning Facilitator and an Extended Learning Facilitator support STEM program engagement with community / industry. - Initial planning takes place for the June 27 Career Connected Learning community symposia. - Initial planning takes place for the June 8 Innovation Expo, which will feature approximately 35 industry exhibits that exemplify career connected learning. - In support of establishing support for a Medical Pathways facility and program at Everett High School, 20 letters of support are provided by institutions of higher education, government agencies, health care agencies, community and advocacy support organizations, and neighboring school districts.

-• Study Session: Strategic Partnerships (January 17, 2017) The objectives of this board study session are to re-familiarize the board with the purpose of strategic partnerships; be introduced to example strategic partnerships; and to solicit feedback on strategies that are designed to sharpen focus on strategic partnership efforts.
+Study Session: Strategic Partnerships (January 17, 2017) The objectives of this board study session are to re-familiarize the board with the purpose of strategic partnerships; be introduced to example strategic partnerships; and to solicit feedback on strategies that are designed to sharpen focus on strategic partnership efforts.
 Strategic relationships is one of five strategic priorities in the EPS strategic plan.
 Strategic relationships are a vehicle to achieve district priorities in order to ultimately improve student learning.
 They improve the quality and coherence of programs and often contribute resources that help advance the mission and vision of the organization.
 The sharing and leveraging of resources allows the achievement of goals that cannot be achieved alone.